Dangoyk/CodeCypherTest/README.md

 ## Usage

 1. Open `index.html` in a web browser
-2. Select a cipher from the dropdown
-3. Enter the key (if required) - see hints for format
-4. Choose Encrypt or Decrypt mode
+2. **Home Screen**: Click on any cipher card to start practicing
+3. **Practice Mode**:
+   - You'll be given a random question (encrypt or decrypt)
+   - The question will show you the key and either plaintext (for encryption) or ciphertext (for decryption)
-5. Enter your text
+   - Enter your answer in the text box
-6. Click "Process" to see the result
-7. Optionally, enter an expected answer and click "Check Answer" to verify
+   - Click "Check Answer" to verify your solution
+   - If correct, click "Next Question" to continue practicing
+   - Practice unlimited questions - each one is randomly generated
+4. **Statistics**: Track your progress in the statistics panel on the right
+5. **Navigation**: Click "Back to Home" to return to the cipher selection screen

 ## Key Formats